prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pytest.md

     assert result == 300
 ```

-If your repository structure looks like this, there are a few more things you need to do to configure `pytest` to run your tests.
+If your repository structure looks like this, there are a few more things you need to do to configure `pytest` to run your tests:

+  + TODO: CONFTEST.PY ??

-For your test to properly load application code, you need to also create a new empty file called "app/__init__.py" to indicate that code inside the "app" directory can be loaded/imported for use in other program files.
+For your test to properly load application code, you may need to also create a new empty file called "app/__init__.py" to indicate that code inside the "app" directory can be loaded/imported for use in other program files.

-> NOTE: you may also need to add a tests/__init__.py file to resolve the error "ImportError while importing test module"
+> NOTE: you may also need to add a conftest.py file to the repository's root directory to resolve errors like "ImportError while importing test module".

 Once you have finished setting up this example, run `pytest` from the repository's root directory.